 - To administrate bookings and donations

-- To keep a record of your relationship with us
+- To keep a record of individuals relationship with us

-- To ensure we know how you prefer to be contacted
+- To ensure we know how individuals prefer to be contacted

 - To see how we can improve our services